 - Bodily fluids, such as blood and mucous, can help spread disease when straws or bills are shared by users ingesting the drug nasally.

 - Extended-release is difficult to snort because it’s nearly impossible to crush all the tiny beads containing the amphetamine.

-People abusing stimulants quickly build a tolerance to the drug with the result that more of it is needed to achieve the same physical effects.
+- People who abuse stimulants quickly build a tolerance to the drug because more of it is needed to achieve the same physical effects.

 - Dry mouth and physical tremors

-- Loss of appetite, abdominal pain and weight loss
+- Loss of appetite, abdominal pain, and weight loss

 - Exhaustion and lack of strength